 - Will your audience benefit from taking the course?
 Getting to know their goals and expectations in taking the course is very important.

 - Why are they accessing your course?
-What skill are they looking to acquire?
+What skills are they looking to acquire?
 Are they interested in taking the course?
-If you discover they are not, you have to think how to engage them.
+If you discover they are not, you have to think about how to engage them.